cktan/s3pool/Design.md

 ## Object Files

 S3 Objects of a bucket are stored in its BUCKETDIR, using the slash character as path separators.
-Two consequtive slashes in a key name is not handled.
+Two consecutive slashes in a key name are not handled.

 ## Meta Files